 In order to be eligible for the pre-doctoral level bridging scheme, individuals who work within the ICA professions must hold a Master’s level qualification (or evidence of postgraduate study at Level 7).

 In order to be eligible for the post-doctoral scheme, individuals who work within the ICA professions must have completed or are about to complete a PhD immediately prior to commencement of the scheme and are looking to apply for a post-doctoral fellowship.
-Those awardees submitting an application for a Post Doctoral Level Fellowship can only commence the scheme if they have been awarded a PhD or equivalent.
+Those awardees submitting an application for a post doctoral level fellowship can only commence the scheme if they have been awarded the PhD or equivalent.

-Closing date for applications is 5pm Friday 5th July 2019 and interviews will be held week beginning 22nd July 2019 in Leeds.
+Closing date for applica1ons is 5pm Friday 5th July 2019 and interviews will be held week beginning 22nd July 2019 in Leeds.

 The programme for pre doctoral will commence with a one and a half day workshop in Leeds early September 2019 (residential optional) and the post doctoral programme will commence in November 2019.
 Attendance at the workshops is mandatory for awardees.